thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Certificates with longer lifetime may well use a cryptographically stronger algorithm.
-However, CAs (or their administrators) that issue certificates intended to be validated by constrained IoT devices SHOULD select algorithms supported by those devices to ensure successful validation (e.g., P-256).
+However, CAs (or their administrators) that issue certificates intended to be validated by constrained IoT devices SHOULD select algorithms supported by those devices to ensure successful validation.
+Longer-lived CA certificates MAY intentionally use stronger or different algorithms if the target devices are expected to validate such chains successfully.

 ### Certificate Revocation Checks